mooreman11/Atlas-Capital/README.md

 # Concepted By: Noah Moore
-# Question: Is there a correlation between price fluctuations and momentum based indicators?
+## Question: Is there a correlation between price fluctuations and momentum based indicators?

-Researchers:
-Noah Moore

 ## Project Sponsors:
 ### Atlas Capital